haiko-xyz/amm/docs/5-replicating-strategy.md

 # Replicating Strategy

-This document describes the [Replicating Strategy](../strategies/src/strategies/replicating/replicating_strategy.cairo) for Sphinx.
+This document describes the [Replicating Strategy](../strategies/src/strategies/replicating/replicating_strategy.cairo) for Haiko.

 At a high level, the strategy seeks to replicate the actions of sophisticated market makers on external exchanges by placing up to two liquidity positions (bid and ask) around a reference oracle price.